 We can’t provide advice on specific roles and whether a licence is required.

 What should I do if I am unsure whether I need a licence?

 We recommend that as a first port of call you talk to your employer, those who are contracting your services, or the organisation where you are volunteering.
 In many cases, there should be a requirement listed in your contract if you need to hold a licence.

 We have developed a list of discussion points which may help you to work through any discussions that you have.

 - Talk to your medical defence organisation who may be able to offer you some advice.

 - Talk to your insurance or indemnity provider to check if they require you to hold a licence for the work you’ll be doing.

 - Contact your Royal College or Faculty who may be able to provide advice based on their experience of doctors working in similar roles, or highlight any professional norms or expectations to be aware of.

-We have licence to practise resources to support you in deciding whether you need a licence.
+We have a full guide to giving up and restoring your licence or registration and licence to practise resources to support you in deciding whether you need a licence.

 *Part 6 (sections 46 to 48 inclusive) of the Medical Act set out the privileges of registered practitioners.